salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.validate.md

 # flags.async.description

 The command immediately returns the job ID and control of the terminal to you.
 This way, you can continue to use the CLI.
-To resume watching the validation, run "sf project deploy resume".
-To check the status of the validation, run "sf project deploy report".
+To resume watching the validation, run "<%= config.bin %> project deploy resume".
+To check the status of the validation, run "<%= config.bin %> project deploy report".

 # flags.metadata-dir.summary